 No one really knows.
 Scientists debate whether it serves some kind of evolutionary purpose—perhaps reducing women’s likelihood of consuming spoiled food during pregnancy—or whether it’s simply an unpleasant side effect of increasing hormone levels.

 It seems that levels of the hormone hCG play some role in morning sickness; hCG increases exponentially during the first few weeks of pregnancy and peaks between weeks 8 – 10, which coincides with the time when morning sickness is typically at its most severe.
 And conditions which cause higher than average levels of hCG, like Down’s Syndrome, molar pregnancies, and twins often cause more severe morning sickness.

 However, there is a lot of variation in hCG levels in healthy pregnancies, and hCG levels do not reliably predict who gets morning sickness, who doesn’t, and how severe it is.

-While no one understands exactly how, biologically, hCG might contribute to morning sickness, one thing that seems clear is that lack of symptoms does not cause a miscarriage.
+While no one understands exactly how, biologically, hCG might contribute to feeling nauseous, one thing that seems clear is that lack of symptoms does not cause a miscarriage.
 How do we know?
 Well, for one thing, treating morning sickness does not lead to worse pregnancy outcomes.
 Actually, the opposite is true: women who treat their morning sickness tend to have better outcomes than those who do not—not because treatment improves outcomes, but because if morning sickness is severe enough to require treatment, it usually signals a healthy pregnancy.